semework/AiMedOrchestra/README.md

 # AI Med Orchestra
-*A virtual hospital you can run on a laptop – ten specialised agents, one cooperative care team.*
+*A virtual hospital you can run on a laptop – eleven specialized agents, one cooperative care team.*

 ## CTGAN / FLAN-T5 / ResNet / DNABERT / GPT-GNN in one AI hospital